genistat-ag/handbook/communication.md

 ### 🔀 Ad-Hoc Coordination

 For ad-hoc coordination, we use **Slack**.
-Since real-time chat, and especially the notifications, can be disruptive to productivity, we only use it for messages that have a short lifetime.
+Since real-time chat, and especially notifications, can be disruptive to productivity, we only use it for messages that have a short lifetime.
 Everything else should be handled in code reviews, issues, a GitHub Gist or `.md` files.